-PreReq: Eng 22 or ESL 15 or placement in Eng 100 Includes methods for establishing a healthy and safe environment for the young child.
+PreReg: Eng 22 or ESL 15 or placement in Eng 100

+Includes methods for establishing a healthy and safe environment for the young child.
 Also includes basic understanding of the child's nutritional needs and its relationship to growth and development.
 Discusses current topics related to health and safety.
 (3 lec hrs.)

-Ed 131-Early Childhood Development: Theory to Practice (3)
+Ed 131-Early Childhood Development: Theory to Practice (3) PreReg: Eng 22 or ESL 15 or placement in Eng 100

-Covers principles of development from conception through early childhood.
+Covers principles of development from conception through early child-hood.
 Focuses on the interrelation of physical, cognitive, emotional and social aspects of the individual during this period and how this information of development affects one's expectations and relationship to the individual child.
 (3 lec hrs.)